 • Special skills and talents

-Employers want to hire pharmacy technicians who are trustworthy, hard-working, and reliable.
+Employers want to hire pharmacy techs who are trustworthy, hard-working, and reliable.
 Try to highlight those types of traits in yourself while crafting your resume.

 A great cover letter, a completed certification course, and a letter of recommendation can make up for a lack of work experience.